-Using these Assessments, organizations can get an understanding of their current information architecture maturity and use both the quantitative summary of information health and the prescriptive guidance to explore how and where to begin focusing their efforts on managing information as a strategic asset.
+Using these Assessments, organisations can get an understanding of their current information architecture maturity and use both the quantitative summary of information health and the prescriptive guidance to explore how and where to begin focusing their efforts on managing information as a strategic asset.

-And thanks to IBM's ongoing commitment to its Information On Demand solutions strategy, organizations will have the expertise and technology resources they need to quickly put their information to work for their businesses.
+And thanks to IBM's ongoing commitment to its software solutions strategy, organisations will have the expertise and technology resources they need to quickly put their information to work.